threefoldtech/info_grid/src/contribute/development_process.md

 ## Github Project

-When creating a new project, please use the [grid template project](https://github.com/orgs/threefoldtech/projects/205)
+When creating a new project, please use the grid template project (private repository) available at `https://github.com/orgs/threefoldtech/projects/205`.

 ### Github project columns